Igalia/wpewebkit.org/about/get-wpe.md

   * [Arch Linux](https://archlinux.org/packages/extra/x86_64/wpewebkit/)
   * [Fedora](https://copr.fedorainfracloud.org/coprs/philn/wpewebkit/)

-This list is not exhaustive, so if you use a different distributions, there might be packages for it already.
+This list is not exhaustive, so if you use a different distribution, there might be packages for it already.
 Refer to the official documentation of your distribution for information on how to install packages.